Monday, Simtember 12, 2416 | Silverton Estate | Bay City, Califorsimia

 “Can’t believe what?
 Oh Kass, come on, tell me,” Ayesha collapsed to the floor, and folded her legs in a cross fashion.

 “Um…” I swallowed hard.
-“Remember that movie that came out in the 90’s before we were born?
+“Remember that movie that came out in the late 90’s?
 Paranormal Witness?
-Remember the main character, Delphi Darnell?
-Do you remember after she witnesses the alien abduction she is put in a protection program in Florsimda and dyes her hair blue?”
+Remember the main character, Melinda Richards?
+Do you remember after she witnesses the alien abduction she is put in a protection program in Simoridia and dyes her hair blue?”

 “Wow!”
 Ayesha leaned back and stretched her arms behind her head.
 “Yeah that’s an old one.”

-“Delphi Darnell gives a name at check-in when she goes to the hotel.
-Do you remember what it was?”
+“Melinda Richards is the name the character gives at check-in when she goes to the hotel and she keeps her real name a secret.
+Do you remember what her former name was?”

 “Yes.
 And do you remember who the actress was?”